webtorrent/webtorrent/docs/api.md

   strategy: String,          // Piece selection strategy, `rarest` or `sequential`(defaut=`sequential`)
   noPeersIntervalTime: Number, // The amount of time (in seconds) to wait between each check of the `noPeers` event (default=30)
-  paused: Boolean,           // If true, create the torrent in a paused state (default=false) }
+  paused: Boolean,           // If true, create the torrent in a paused state (default=false)
+  deselect: Boolean          // If true, create the torrent with no pieces selected (default=false) }
 ```